-Our mission is to provide a safe haven for all wildlife and to provide food and shelter thoughout the year by planting wildlife friendly flora.
+Our mission is to provide a safe haven for all wildlife and to provide food and shelter throughout the year by planting wildlife friendly flora.

 There are no visible boundaries between garden and countryside.
 One melds into the other and seasonal displays of flowers include wild bluebells, campion, ragged robin, marsh woundwort, meadowsweet, rosebay willowherb, wood anemone, wild cherry, blackthorn, and much more.

 The pond is fed from a spring and is full of wildlife.
-Again last year the mass exodus of baby toads was spectacular and held up our lawn mowing for several weeks until they had all dispersed.
+Every year the mass exodus of baby toads is spectacular and holds up our lawn mowing for several weeks.